Rare Pikachu, Kobe’s sneakers — a hidden vault guards it all

 In all, $200 million in collectibles are stored in two vaults inside the building, equipped with some of the latest technology to keep the valuable cache safe from harm or thieves.

-“A lot of people don’t keep jewelry at their house.
-They keep it at a safety deposit box,” maybe at a secure bank, said Ross Hoffman, the chief executive officer of Goldin Co., a division of industry giant Collectors, which operates the vault, a high-security facility specializing in protecting collectibles.
+”A lot of people don’t keep jewelry at their house.
+They keep it at a safety deposit box,” maybe at a secure bank, said Ross Hoffman, the chief executive officer of industry giant Collectors, which operates the vault, a high-security facility specializing in protecting collectibles.

 The building has no signage, and the company asked that any hint of its location not be divulged.
 Inside is a technologically advanced facility with a guarded vault, equipped with seismic motion detectors that will sound the alarm should anyone try to jackhammer through walls.